 Consider the context of your headshots.
 Are you a corporate executive, an artist, or a fitness trainer?
 Tailor your outfit options to match your profession, the expectations of your clients and the intended use of the final images.
 But avoid being overly stereotypical!
 Dress as formally as you do in real life.
 If you meet your clients in jeans and an open collar shirt, don’t be suited and booted for your headshots.

-2. Colors and Neutrals
+2. Colours and Neutrals

 3. Fit Matters